elcicd/el-CICD-docs/README.md

 ##### Build

 If a project has a code base that needs to be compiled and/or packaged then the CICD system should execute this step.
 Not all code bases will require this step; e.g. Python or PHP.
 As a counter-example, Java is packaged into *.jar or *.war files after compilation.
-A failure to compile or complete be packaged (e.g. because of a missing dependency) will result in a build failure.
+A failure to compile or the packaging of the software artifacts (e.g. because of a missing dependency) will result in a build failure.

 ##### Test